sendgrid/docs/source/Classroom/Deliver/Sender_Authentication/gmail_dmarc_changes.md

 Gmail has recently decided to embrace  [DMARC](http://sendgrid.com/blog/dmarc-domain-based-message-authentication-reporting-conformance/) more explicitly, much like their email brethren, Yahoo and AOL.
 You may have started seeing bounce messages with the Reason of:

-**<NDR GOES HERE > **
+**550 5.7.1 Unauthenticated email from domain.tld is not accepted due to domain's DMARC policy.
+Please contact administrator of domain.tld domain if this was a legitimate mail.
+Please visit [https://support.google.com/mail/answer/2451690](https://support.google.com/mail/answer/2451690) to learn about DMARC initiative.
+62si14044909itw.103 - gsmtp **

 This is because Gmail will no longer be accepting messages where the From domain is a Gmail address and the message originates from a non-approved Gmail mail domain server/service.
-This is a security measure they have implemented to help reduce potential address spoofing of their mail domain.
+This is a security measure they have implemented to help reduce potential address spoofing of their mail domains.